 In June 2018, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2018-07, Compensation-Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting, which expands the scope of Topic 718 to include share-based payment transactions for acquiring goods and services from nonemployees.
 An entity should apply the requirements of Topic 718 to nonemployee awards except for specific guidance on inputs to an option pricing model and the attribution of cost (that is, the period of time over which share-based payment awards vest and the pattern of cost recognition over that period).
-The new guidance is effective for all entities for annual periods, and interim periods within those annual periods, beginning after December 15, 2017, with early adoption permitted.
-The Company does not expect the adoption of this ASU to have a material impact on its financial statements.
+The new guidance is effective for all entities for annual periods, and interim periods within those annual periods, beginning after December 15, 2018, with early adoption permitted.
+There was no impact on the Company's financial statements as a result of adopting this ASU for the nine month period ending September 30, 2019 or the year ended December 31, 2018.

-In February 2018, the FASB issued ASU No. 2018-02, Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income The guidance permits entities to reclassify tax effects stranded in Accumulated Other Comprehensive Income as a result of tax reform to retained earnings.
+In February 2018, the FASB issued ASU No. 2018-02, Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income.
+The guidance permits entities to reclassify tax effects stranded in Accumulated Other Comprehensive Income as a result of tax reform to retained earnings.
 This new guidance is effective for annual and interim periods in fiscal years beginning after December 15, 2018.
 Early adoption is permitted in annual and interim periods and can be applied retrospectively or in the period of adoption.
-The Company is currently in the process of evaluating the impact of adoption on its financial statements.
+There was no impact on the Company's financial statements as a result of adopting this ASU for the nine month period ending September 30, 2019 or the year ended December 31, 2018.

 In May 2017, the FASB issued ASU 2017-09, Compensation-Stock Compensation (Topic 718): Scope of Modification Accounting, which clarifies when a change to the terms or conditions of a share-based payment award must be accounted for as a modification.
 The new guidance requires modification accounting if the fair value, vesting condition or the classification of the award is not the same immediately before and after a change to the terms and conditions of the award.
 The new guidance is effective for all entities for annual periods, and interim periods within those annual periods, beginning after December 15, 2017, with early adoption permitted.
-The Company does not expect the adoption of this ASU to have a material impact on its financial statements.
+There was no impact on the Company's financial statements as a result of adopting this ASU for the nine month period ending September 30, 2019 or the year ended December 31, 2018.